erikberglund/ProfileManagerKeyExtractor/README.md

 I've written this script to test the possibility of extracting payload information directly from a Profile Manager installation to circumvent having to create and export profiles from the GUI in order to find the keys Profile Manager includes in a profile.

-The test was mostly successful, but there are still work that needs to be done to the parsing:
+The test was mostly successful, but there are still work that needs to be done to the parsing.
+For example:

 * Some values are missed in parsing as the regexes aren't matching everything they should.
 * Payloads which take a single or nested dicts, or an array of dicts.